Version 2.3 – published 20 January 2021

 Review your risk assessment and update it to acknowledge the additional risk presented by coronavirus, for example a potentially delayed response from emergency services.
 We recommend keeping a copy of your training centre’s COVID-19 risk assessment and procedures into the course folder, along with the usual risk assessment.

 Consider how you can manage this while maintaining social distancing.
 For example, would you stagger arrival times for delegates or mark out 2m gaps for people having to queue?
 You might want to tell delegates to wait outside until their agreed arrival time and remind them to arrive on their own.

 Do not shake hands.
 The World Health Organisation suggests that as an icebreaker, people could practice ways to say hello without touching.

 As always, delegates must personally sign the course register.
 Ask them to wash or sanitize their hands before and after doing so, and to use their own pen.

 The theory session for our most popular courses can now be completed online, from a home computer, tablet or smartphone, in advance of the practical session.
 This allows you to secure future bookings even during times that delegates are unable or reluctant to attend in person, but importantly it also minimises contact time when they do come to your training centre.
-The courses currently available online are Towers for Users, Low Level Access and Work at Height Novice.
+The courses currently available online are Towers for Users, Low Level Access (and the combined course) and Work at Height Novice.
 Towers for Managers will follow shortly.